Terasology/TutorialWorldGeneration/docs/topics/noise-implementation.md

 BrownianNoise(Noise other, int octaves)
 ```

-For the mountains terrain in this tutorial, the `other` is set to `new PerlinNoise(seed + 2)`.
+For the mountains terrain in this tutorial, the `other` is set to `new SimplexNoise(seed + 2)`.
 The octave is `8`.
 Let's change the octave to 4 and see what will happen?

 <fig src="_media/img/brownianPerlinOctave4.png" alt="Brownian noise with octave 4">Layered Brownian noise with 4 octaves.</fig>